codecaine-zz/markdown_tutorials/README.md

 - 📋 **Copy to Clipboard** - One-click copying for all code blocks
 - 🧭 **Smart Navigation** - Breadcrumb navigation and expandable folder structure
 - 🔍 **Search & Discovery** - Sidebar search with live filtering and auto-expanding results
-- 🧩 **Toggleable Table of Contents** - Auto-generated ToC per tutorial with smooth anchor navigation
+- 🧩 **Auto-Display Table of Contents** - TOC automatically appears for all tutorials with dynamic toggle functionality
 - 🧱 **Sidebar Width Toggle** - Expand/collapse the sidebar for focus or overview
 - 🎯 **Smooth Scrolling** - In-page anchor navigation with smooth scrolling and target highlight
 - 🧰 **Top Toolbar** - Home, Collapse/Expand All, Refresh, Theme, and Zoom controls